 Famous for its melons and a renowned spot for fishing, bushwalking and camping, the colourful town of Chinchilla is an easy 81 kilometre drive west Dalby along the Warrego Way.

-Having once produced 25 per cent of the country’s watermelons, rockmelons and honeydew melons, Chinchilla is fondly known as the melon capital.
+Having once produced 25 per cent of the country’s watermelons, rockmelons and honeydew melons, Chinchilla is the undistributed melon capital.
 So if strapping on a pair of melons and racing for glory sounds like your kind of fun, Chinchilla Melon Festival (next in 2019) is your kind of event.
 Perhaps nothing captures the strong community spirit of this town better than the biennial festival.

 Well worth a visit is the Chinchilla Historical Museum.
 Its collection features many important transport pieces including a steam driven sawmill and the first-ever ticket issued by Qantas for the first flight from Longreach to Cloncurry.
 There’s also an excellent display of petrified wood and a prickly pear exhibit celebrating the saving of local and national farmlands from prickly pear by the introduction of the cactoblastis moth and larva from South America.